 Fences can be a great addition to your property, especially if you chose light, beautiful wood.
 Unfortunately, no wood stays the same forever, and eventually, the wood will succumb to the elements or rot.
-And no one likes looking at a dirty or greyed-out wooden fence, so in today’s article, we will discuss how to fix it.
+And no one likes looking at a dirty or greyed-out wooden fence, so in today’s article, we will discuss how to fix it, based on our 30 years of experience in the fence industry!

 The best option (instead of ripping the entire fence out and replacing it, which is very costly) is to simply wash the fence.